Hi there… thanks for stopping by!

 “What you do makes a difference, and you have to decide what kind of difference you want to make.”— Jane Goodall

-My name is Andrea Hoymann, a German expat living in Australia.
-Having started my career in local journalism, I spent the last 10 years working in various senior marketing roles.
+My name is Andrea Hoymann, a German expat living in Newcastle/Australia.
+Having started my career in local journalism, I spent the last 10 years working in various senior marketing roles and am currently the Head of Strategy at B2B marketing agency Brand chemistry.

 Recently, I have been more and more disenchanted with governments’ unwillingness to make any serious moves to protect our planet.
 While some mainstream media have certainly raised the bar in terms of environmental reporting, the sheer scale of the issue can scare one into apathy rather than action.
 The exact opposite of what we need at this crucial moment.